meyvizhii/website/index.md

 ---

 Hello!
+I'm Meyvizhi (Mey) - a first-year PhD candidate in the School of Mathematics and Statistics, at [UoG](https://www.gla.ac.uk/schools/mathematicsstatistics/).

+I am supervised jointly by [Dr. Craig Anderson](https://sites.google.com/view/craiganderson/home), [Dr. Vanessa McNealis](https://www.gla.ac.uk/schools/mathematicsstatistics/staff/vanessamcnealis/) and [Dr. Daniela Castro-Camilo).

-I'm Meyvizhi - a first-year PhD candidate in the School of Mathematics and Statistics, at [UoG](https://www.gla.ac.uk/schools/mathematicsstatistics/).
-With a focus on disease risk mapping, I am working with spatial and spatio-temporal models at UoG to help answer important questions on health outcome inequalities.
+With a focus on disease risk mapping, I am working on spatial models at UoG to help answer important questions on health outcome inequalities.
 With previous experience in [infectious disease modelling](https://sites.google.com/math.iith.ac.in/sayanteejana/team-members), I now work on chronic diseases risks.
-My undergrad was a BSc Statistics and Mathematics where I was able to explore both theory and applications.
+Previous academic experience is a Bachelors in Statistics and Mathematics, where I was able to explore both theory and applications.

 Passionate about science outreach, I also help coordinate talks and workshops as a co-organizer of the [R-Ladies Bangalore](https://www.meetup.com/rladies-bangalore/?msockid=249ea3195d2e6f811d22b60a5c546e13) chapter.
 Caricature-ising technical research into digestible cartoons is another way I attempt to engage with science [outreach](\_pages\portfolio.html).
 More information on my backkground can be found in my [CV](\files\Meyvizhi_CV.pdf).